 Beer-Lambert Law Definition

-The Beer-Lambert law defines the phenomena that absorbance of a substance is proportional to the product of the concentration and length.
+The Beer-Lambert law defines the phenomena that the absorbance of a substance is proportional to the product of the concentration and length.

 Beer-Lambert Law Example

 How to calculate absorption from the Beer-Lambert law?

 Calculate the molar absorption coefficient of the substance.

 - Next, determine the path length.

 Calculate the length of the path in which the substance can be absorbed.